debsquad/alfred/README.md

 # alfred
-Alfred is a simple ircbot using SSL.
+alfred is a simple ircbot using SSL.

 ## Requirements
  * Python 2.7: https://www.python.org/